Overview

 Sleep Scheduling

-One of the core features required by the app was for user to be able to create their sleep programs to make adjustments to temperature throughout the night (similar to a thermostat schedule for your house).
+One of the core features required by the app was for users to be able to create their sleep programs to make adjustments to temperature throughout the night (similar to a thermostat schedule for your house).
 This is the flow we created to set that up.

 Dashboard 1.0